British Fantasy Society: Publications

 The BFS currently publishes two magazines, BFS Horizons, its fiction publication; and the BFS Journal, its non-fiction and academic publication.
 Each has two issues a year, with alternating schedules.
 These are available in both print and electronically.
 It also produces a monthly members only email, which rounds up news, reviews and usually includes an exclusive short story.
 Previous publications include Prism, which featured news, reviews and columns, Dark Horizons, which featured fiction, non-fiction and poetry, and enjoyed the patronage of many established authors, artists, critics and journalists, and New Horizons, issued twice a year from 2008 to 2010, which published fiction and articles, but not poetry.
 There was also Shelflings, an ezine collecting reviews from the BFS website.

 The society continues to produce a series of publications, including numbered chapbooks of works by William Hope Hodgson, Michael Moorcock, Ramsey Campbell, Peter Tremayne, August Derleth, and M. R. James.
 Magazines previously published include Winter Chills (later renamed Chills), edited by Peter Coleborn, and Mystique: Tales Of Wonder, edited by Mike Chinn.
 Both these magazines were independent publications, but linked to the BFS, and in the case of Mystique, absorbed into Dark Horizons after a few issues.
 Paperback titles include Clive Barker: Mythmaker for the Millennium by Suzanne J. Barbieri, and Annabel Says, a modern ghost story by Simon Clark and Stephen Laws.
 In 2007 it published HP Lovecraft in Britain: a Monograph, written by Stephen Jones and illustrated by Les Edwards.

 Dark Horizons

-Dark Horizons, the journal of the British Fantasy Society, was published from 1971 to 2010, before being folded into the British Fantasy Society Journal.
+Dark Horizons, the journal of the British Fantasy Society, was published from 1971 to 2010, before being merged with the British Fantasy Society Journal.
 Its contents and subject matter varied, according to the tastes of the editors and the contents of the other magazines being published by the BFS at the same time, but generally included some combination of fantasy, science-fiction and horror-related fiction, articles, poetry and artwork.